-The value to use as the minimum when displaying the image (see https://matplotlib.org/stable/api/\as\ gen/matplotlib.axes.Axes.imshow.html) Helps show contrast of images, specifically if there is an open background
+The value to use as the maximum when displaying the image.
+Helps show contrast of images, specifically if there is an open background window\floor() $\rightarrow$ float | None

 - filepath (str) Path to the image file. - normalize (bool) Whether to "ground" and normalize the image.
 This can affect contrast measurements, but for backwards compatibility this is True.
 You may want to set this to False if trying to compare with other software. - image\kwargs (dict) Keywords passed to the image load function; this would include things like DPI or SID if applicable